 - A normal human being sweats approximately 270 gallons each year — enough to fill three full-sized SUV gas tanks.

-- Aside from humans, horses are one of the few mammals that regulate body temperature by sweating.
+- Aside from humans, horses are among the few mammals that regulate body temperature by sweating.
 Horse sweat is high in latherin, a protein that helps the water in sweat travel from the skin, past the animals’ heavy waterproof pelt and to the air, where it can evaporate and keep them cool.

 - Cows sweat through their noses.
 Dairy farmers have to spray off the cows’ noses to keep them cool in the summer.

 - Hippos actually produce a red-colored sweat, which acts as an antibiotic and sunscreen.

 - In some Micronesian cultures, sweat is thought of as a warrior’s essence, and to drink the essence of a warrior is considered a great honor.

 - Swedish scientists have created a beverage machine that dispenses freshly secreted sweat from the clothes you wear.
 It’s called “Sweat water”.
 It sucks the moisture out of sweaty clothing and purifies it enough to drink.

 - Scientists at the University of Florida used this same process to create Gatorade.

 - Sweating is our body’s natural, essential process designed to help your body stay cool.